 These pages don’t have to be massive articles.
 Just briefly describe what your website is about, add an image, and hit publish.
 Boom, you have your first piece of WordPress content live.

 The contact page can be very simple too.
 I recommend you install a simple contact form plugin, such as Contact Form 7.
 It lets you configure and customize a contact form within minutes.

 Don’t forget to include the about and contact pages in your menu structure.
 Once you have that all set up, your brand new WordPress blog is slowly starting to take shape!

 Subscribe now and receive tips and thoughts on blogging, SEO, and WordPress straight to your mailbox.

 Installing and configuring WordPress is the fun part.
 Well, for me at least, but that’s because I’m still a bit of a tech head and I enjoy getting things right.

 After installing WordPress, and setting everything up, the hard work now begins.
 Now it’s time to start producing and promoting content, set up your social media channels, and so forth.

 If you’re new to the world of blogging and affiliate marketing, trust me when I say that this is seriously hard work.

 Never underestimate the time, energy and perseverance that is required to grow a website into something big.
 It doesn’t happen overnight.

 And this is also the main reason why so many new WordPress blogs and websites die out after only a few months.
-So as long as you are willing to put in the hours, you will succeed.
+As long as you are willing to put in the work, you can succeed.
 And of course, keep following best white-hat SEO principles.